How Much Does a Home Elevator Cost?

 Also available are sliding commercial elevator-style car and landing doors.

 Automated Options: the car and landing doors can be provided as fully automatic.
 This upgrade provides easy access for power chair users and wheelchair users.

 Elevator Cab: Type of Finish:

-There are a number of finish options available for the inside of the elevator cab, including melamine, wood or glass, and very décor complimentary millwork and raised panel options.
+There are a number of finish options available for the inside of the elevator cab, including melamine, wood veneer, glass, mirror, décor complimentary millwork and raised panel options.

 We will be more than happy to help you get the most accurate price for the model and design that you are interested in and even provide comparisons of more than one model if needed.
 We can come to your home to provide a free assessment consultation or work with your architect’s plans.